aave-dao/aave-v3-origin/docs/3.4/Aave-v3.4-features.md

 - Self-liquidation is now forbidden.
 While this is a breaking change, it's unlikely to affect anyone, as there are essentially no onchain traces of people relying on this functionality.
 - SafeCast was upgraded from openzeppelin v4 to v5.
 The main difference is the usage of error signatures, reducing the codesize of various contracts.
 - VersionedInitializable now bricks the initializer on the implementation, so implementations no longer have to be initialized in order to prevent malicious initialization.
-- ScaledBalanceTokenBase changed the .balance storage from 128 to 120 bits.
-This was done in order to align storage across all tokens (currently on aAave on ethereum mainnet uses 120 bits storage)
 - Now all fees from flash-loans are sent to the `RESERVE_TREASURY_ADDRESS` in the form of the underlying token.
 Also, the function `FLASHLOAN_PREMIUM_TO_PROTOCOL` in the `Pool` contract now always returns `100_00` value.
 - Improved the accuracy and gas consumption of the `calculateCompoundedInterest` function without changing the formula.
 Inside calculations of the `second_term` and `third_term` variables now at first the function performs multiplications by `exp` and then divides by `SECONDS_PER_YEAR`.
 Previously it was the other way around, first there was division, then multiplication.